wikistreets/wikistreets-monorepo/CONTRIBUTING.md

 - issues a pull request to this repository to have your changes reviewed and merged

 All changes should address a particular Issue (feature request or bug report) listed in the Issue tracker.

+## Publishing changes

+There is currently no continuous deployment setup.
+Changes must be manually pulled to the server at https://wikistreets.io.
+Hopefully we'll implement that soon.